 Common Building Code Violations on Construction and Renovation Projects

 Somewhere between 40% and 50% of field inspections on construction sites result in a building code violation.
-Here are some of the most frequent building code failures that are found on construction and remodeling projects according to the Journal of Light Construction (JLC):
+Here are some of the most frequent building code failures that are found on project sites according to the Journal of Light Construction (JLC):